drug-design/course/docs/chapters/protein-structure.md

 ### Structural Diversity of Proteins

-The great diversity of the functional properties of proteins is directly related to their subtle three-dimensional structures.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/structural-diversity-proteins-a1ede2d2'><i class='fa fa-play' aria-hidden='true'></i></button>The great diversity of the functional properties of proteins is directly related to their subtle three-dimensional structures.
 Every protein has a unique 3D structure that determines its function.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer